mlangwig/Botany563/README.md

 ![MAFFT output](mafft_run.png)

 I downloaded the MAFFT alignment generated using the auto option and masked it in Geneious to remove columns with >50% gaps.
 This reduces non-informative data in the alignment and can make it easier to see when sequences are low quality or poorly aligned.
+It can also increase computational efficiency to remove this data.
+If you do not have access to Geneious, gaps can be removed from alignments using free tools such as [TrimAl](https://academic.oup.com/bioinformatics/article/25/15/1972/213148) and [BMGE](https://link.springer.com/article/10.1186/1471-2148-10-210).

+### Considerations before moving from your alignment to phylogeny

+Keep in mind that phylogenetic methods assume your alignment is perfectly accurate.
+Ideally you should spend some time visualizing your alignment and understanding it's characteristics.
+For example, if you have a concatenated gene alignment of 20 genes for 300 species, how many of those 300 species have all 20 genes?
+How many have 19?
+18?
+It is best practice to report these characteristics or have this information in a table to help the interpretation of your phylogenies.

+It is important to consider data errors (sequencing and annotation errors, contaminant sequences) in your alignment and how these could affect the phylogeny.
+Read here for more information: [Philippe et al., 2017](https://europeanjournaloftaxonomy.eu/index.php/ejt/article/view/407/859).

 ## **Phylogenies**

+**I'll repeat the same warning from alignment construction: every phylogeny is wrong but some are useful.**

 ### **Distance trees**
 Distance trees fit a tree to a matrix of pairwise genetic distances.
 First, pairwise distances are calculated based on the fraction of positions in which the two sequences differ.
 Next, this dissimilarity is converted into an evolutionary distance by applying an evolutionary model or a substitution model (e.g., Jukes Cantor) to estimate the number of substitutions that occurred.
 Finally, the tree topology can be inferred on the basis of the estimated evolutionary distances.

 Substitution models used to calculate the evolutionary distance are worth reviewing in and of themselves.
 They are used in all phylogenetic methods and can have a major effect on tree inference.
 A lot of new programs have options to test the best substitution model that fits your data.
 Here is a resource further explaining distance methods and substitution models (evolutionary models): [Nakhlel](https://www.cs.rice.edu/~nakhleh/COMP571/Slides/Phylogenetics-DistanceMethods-Full.pdf)